Denise Doring VanBuren: Professional work

+Daughters of the American Revolution

-VanBuren joined the DAR through her Patriot Ancestors, father and son, Jacob and Marcus Plattner.
+VanBuren joined the Daughters of the American Revolution through her ancestors, father and son Jacob and Marcus Plattner.
 She has been involved with the DAR in the City of Beacon, New York, then with the New York State organization before her role at a national level.

 As Regent of the Beacon, New York, Melzingah Chapter from 1998 to 2001, VanBuren chaired the Executive Board and was responsible for the stewardship of the 1709 Madam Brett Homestead, the oldest building in Dutchess County.
-She was named New York State’s Outstanding Chapter Regent in 1999.
+She was named New York State's Outstanding Chapter Regent in 1999.
 She led the Melzingah Chapter's efforts to erect a municipal bust in honor of George Washington in Beacon.
-In 2000, she led a hike to the top of Mount Beacon that involved more than 600 people rededicating Melzingah’s 1900 monument to Revolutionary War soldiers.
+In 2000, she led a hike to the top of Mount Beacon that involved more than 600 people rededicating Melzingah's 1900 monument to Revolutionary War soldiers.

 She served in three State Chairmanships and as State Historian before serving as New York State Regent from 2010 to 2013.
-As State Regent, her theme was “Celebrate the Empire State.
-Excelsior!”
+As State Regent, her theme was "Celebrate the Empire State.
+Excelsior!"

-At the National Society, VanBuren served as Organizing Secretary General from 2013 to 2016 and First Vice President General from 2016 to 2019.
+At the National Society, VanBuren served as Organizing Secretary-General from 2013 to 2016 and First Vice President General from 2016 to 2019.
 She has been Editor in Chief of American Spirit and Daughters since 2004.